 - Go out of business and have their assets auctioned off under

 court supervision to pay as many of their remaining debts as possible.

 How long will this take?

 for many months, sometimes for years.
 Some airlines -- including

 United Airlines, Continental Airlines, America West, US Airways,

 Delta Air Lines, and Northwest Airlines -- have reorganized under

 bankruptcy protection, and are still operating, sometimes through being

-acquired and merged into another airline.
-TWA, for example, was acquired
+acquired and merged into other airlines.
+TWA, for example, was a

-and merged into American Airlines.
-US Airways was acquired and merged into
+merged into American Airlines.
+Northwest merged with Delta.

 Many others in the USA,